 Muffins are often a sweet and pretty unhealthy treat, packed with more calories and carbs than you should have in a sitting.
 That’s not the only style, though.
 There are savory muffin recipes too, including many winter-themed ones and savory breakfast muffins.
 Savory muffins aren’t as popular or common as sweet ones but they can be tastier.
 They’re often much healthier too.

 Savory breakfast muffins come in plenty of different styles.
 Some rely on classic breakfast flavors, like eggs and bacon.
 Others are completely different, like veggie-packed muffins or ones that use extra ingredients to boost the protein content and make them much more satisfying.
+A few even work well as fall themed breakfasts.

 The recipes in this list showcase all these different types and many more.
 They all come from amazing food bloggers, so you can be certain that they taste just as good as they look (and they look stunning!).
+Many of these would even make good breakfasts for picky kids.

 Oat And Tofu Vegan Egg Muffins